awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.PostgreSQL.md

 To set the retention period for system logs, use the `rds.log_retention_period` parameter\.
 You can find `rds.log_retention_period` in the DB parameter group associated with your DB instance\.
 The unit for this parameter is minutes\.
 For example, a setting of 1,440 retains logs for one day\.
 The default value is 4,320 \(three days\)\.
 The maximum value is 10,080 \(seven days\)\.
 Your instance must have enough allocated storage to contain the retained log files\.

 To retain older logs, publish them to Amazon CloudWatch Logs\.
-For more information, see [Publishing PostgreSQL logs to CloudWatch Logs](#USER_LogAccess.Concepts.PostgreSQL.PublishtoCloudWatchLogs)\.
+For more information, see [Publishing PostgreSQL logs to Amazon CloudWatch Logs](#USER_LogAccess.Concepts.PostgreSQL.PublishtoCloudWatchLogs)\.

 ## Setting the message format<a name="USER_LogAccess.Concepts.PostgreSQL.Log_Format"></a>